mozilla/cargo-vet/book/src/curating-your-audit-set.md

 cargo-vet can mechanically enforce in this context.
 In the future, cargo-vet may add support for requiring that crates have been audited by N organizations, which would provide stronger guarantees about independent review.

+For crates with frequent updates, self-certifying each individual release can be a chore.
+The [wildcard audit](./wildcard-audit-entries.md) feature is designed to address this by allowing organizations to self-certify any release of a crate published by a given account within a specified time interval.